TheAlanWang/Leetcode_J0urney/algorithm/backtracking.md

 │   ├── LC 37  Sudoku Solver
 │   Skill: prune invalid branches early (constraints!)
 ```

+## Framework:
+1. Understand the problem
+2. State
+    - What information do I need to track at each step?
+3. Choices (letters for current digit)
+    - What options do I have at the current step?
+4. Base case (when index == len(digits))
+    - When should recursion stop?
+5. Transition (append, recurse, pop)
+    - How do I move to the next state?

 ## Permutation
 ### Leetcode:
 - 0784.Letter_Case_Permutation